john-buergler/EasyAnimator/resources/README.md

 animation, we designed a controller to handle that aspect of the application.
 We created a controller interface specified for this type of view and implemented the interface to control the animation.
 2. We cleaned up our main method.
-We previously had our main method throwing a lot of errors with bad command line input but we changed it to have display more hints.
+We previously had our main method throwing a lot of errors with bad command line input, but we changed it to have display more hints.
 3. We also added a method to our JPanel.
 This method, called restartTick(), is used to restart the state of the animation to it's first tick.